mhsMchen/Timeline/README.md

   * Firebase: [https://github.com/firebase/firebase-ios-sdk]
   * Calendar: [https://github.com/mszpro/Selectable-Calendar-View] (The calendar function was not made by the Timeline team and full credits go to mszpro for the base code of this calendar)

+### Firebase

+* Create new firebase project here: [https://console.firebase.google.com/]
+* Lauch Timeline from Xcode and double click the Timeline file within Xcode
+* Go to Signing & Capabilities and copy the bundle identifier
+* Go back to Firebase and add an IOS application
+* Register the app using the bundle ID you just copied
+* Download the info.plist and add it to Timeline files
+* You can now work with all capabiities of Firebase and are connected to the Firebase servers

 ### Executing program (XCode)

 * After downloading the program files and XCode, open the Timeline *xcode.projec* file